At celebrations held in 1908 to mark his Ministerial Jubilee, James ADAM recalled:

-By 1856, his father James Senior had left his trade & followed his younger brother Thomas ADAM's lead into the Spirits Dealing trade, at 123 Hawkhill, Dundee.
-He was to die there on 23 October 1857, of Influenza, disease of chest, aged 53, son of John ADAM, deceased, & Jane ANDERSON, deceased, the death informed by James ADAM, Son.
+By 1856, his father James Senior had left his trade and followed his younger brother Thomas ADAM's lead into the Spirits Dealing trade, at 123 Hawkhill, Dundee.
+He was to die there on 23 October 1857, of Influenza, disease of chest, aged 53, son of John ADAM, deceased, and Jane ANDERSON, deceased, the death informed by James ADAM, Son.

-And within a year, his uncle Thomas had died of the Delirium Tremens, shortly after his first grandchild was born & his younger daughter had married.
+And within a year, his uncle Thomas had died of the Delirium Tremens, shortly after his first grandchild was born and his younger daughter had married.
 James's aunt Ann ADAM died in 1864.

 Which brings us to James sitting in that student's room in Bristo Street in 1858.

 Why did an intelligent man with an M.A. degree from one of Britain's elite universities turn his back on his native land, where he might reasonably have expected to enjoyed a "stellar" career in the Church of Scotland?

 We may never know, but it might be speculated that a combination of factors impacted on that decision: